dobrosketchkun/totallynotjustadumpofvariouspythonscripts/separate_scripts/rules.md

-- When using Context7, make sure that you keep range of output in the range of 2k to 10k based on what you think is the best
+- When using context7 MCP, make sure that you keep the range of output in the range of 2k to 10k based on what you think is the best
-- Maintain a file named library.md to store Library IDs that you search for and before searching make sure that you chack the file and use the library ID already available.
-Otherwise search for it.
+- Maintain a file named library.md to store Library IDs that you search for, and before searching, make sure that you check the file and use the library ID already available.
+If not, you can just search for it.